itstrangvu/trangs/content/notes/how-this-blog-runs.md

 Additionally, migrating my portfolio and generating it in the same way as the blog is something I’m considering.

+**Update:** Notion's webhooks made this click into place: now I have a Notion automation that pings a Netlify build hook whenever I publish, triggering a rebuild automatically.
+No need to run the fetch script by hand anymore, and the portfolio now syncs the same way.

 The ultimate goal is to self-host both the site (no need for Netlify) and the git repository (maybe using [Gitea](https://about.gitea.com/)?).
 Dropping Notion is a nice-to-have down the line.
 Well, I’m getting ahead of myself here, though, mhihi.

 ## Curiosity